SolaceProducts/terraform-provider-solacebroker/docs/resources/msg_vpn_jndi_connection_factory.md

 ### Optional

 - `allow_duplicate_client_id_enabled` (Boolean) Enable or disable whether new JMS connections can use the same Client identifier (ID) as an existing connection.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
-Available since 2.3.
+Available since SEMP API version 2.3.
 - `client_description` (String) The description of the Client.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `""`.
 - `client_id` (String) The Client identifier (ID).
 If not specified, a unique value for it will be generated.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `""`.
 - `dto_receive_override_enabled` (Boolean) Enable or disable overriding by the Subscriber (Consumer) of the deliver-to-one (DTO) property on messages.
 When enabled, the Subscriber can receive all DTO tagged messages.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `true`.